 non-fatal burden: The quantified impact on a population of ill health due to disease or injury.
 Measured as years lived with disability (YLD), which is also sometimes referred to as years of healthy life lost due to disability.

 non-hospital medical services: Medical services delivered to patients who are not admitted patients.

-non-Indigenous: People who have declared that they are not of Aboriginal or Torres Strait Islander descent.
-Compare with Other Australians.
+non-Indigenous: People who have not indicated that they are of Aboriginal or Torres Strait Islander descent.

 non-medical use: The use of drugs either alone or with other drugs to induce or enhance a drug experience for performance enhancement or cosmetic purposes (this includes pain-killers/analgesics, tranquillisers/sleeping pills, steroids and meth/amphetamines and other opioids such as morphine or pethidine).

 non-school qualification: An educational qualification other than that of pre-primary, primary or secondary education.
 Non-school qualifications comprise a Bachelor degree; a Master degree; a Doctorate; a Diploma; a Graduate Diploma; an Advanced Diploma; a Certificate I, II, III and IV (trade certificates); and a Graduate Certificate.